ToddEricWhitehead/bigDog/README.md

 Get started by creating a new file or uploading an existing file.
 We recommend every repository include a README, LICENSE, and .gitignore.

-…or create a new repository on the command line echo "# bigDog" >> README.md git init git add README.md
+…or create a new repository on the command line https://github.com/ToddEricWhitehead <- need to create repository 'bigDog' here first - no README no .gitignore echo "# bigDog" >> README.md git init git add README.md